 As we have learned these past few years in Alberta, emergencies happen and you may be forced to evacuate with your pet.
-Last month, we saw devastating fires in Fort McMurray and I wrote a post about how to help your pet cope with the stress after an emergency.
+We saw devastating fires in Fort McMurray and I wrote a post about how to help your pet cope with the stress after an emergency.
 That post got me thinking about how so many of us, including myself, are unprepared for what to do for our pets when an emergency happens.
 In this post, I have outlined some key points to ensure you are prepared if you have to evacuate with your pet.

 I will outline individual items to have in your kit, but have everything placed together in a bin or together in an area so that you can quickly collect it and bring it all at once.
 If you do not always keep identification or a collar on your pet, keep extras of these in this bin in case you have to leave quickly and so that they are not forgotten.